libdebug/libdebug/docs/source/multithreading.rst

     # Kill all threads
     d.kill()

 Objects in the `threads` list are `ThreadContext` objects, which behave similarly to the debugger.
 Each thread object has a `regs` property that exposes the registers of the thread and a `memory` property for memory access.
-These properties work exactly as the :ref:`corresponding properties<basic_features:register-access-paragraph>` of the debugger object.
+You can access these properties exactly as you did with the debugger object.
+See :doc:`basic_features` for more information.

 Control Flow Operations
 -----------------------